 Analysis of 35,000 cybersecurity team members at 400 global organizations lays bare 96-day lag in knowledge, skills and judgment after attacks are out in the wild

-BOSTON, Mass. & BRISTOL, England – March 9, 2022 – Immersive Labs, the company measuring and improving human cyber capabilities with its Cyber Workforce Optimization platform, today launched the world’s first global analysis of human cyber capabilities.
+BOSTON, Mass. & BRISTOL, England – March 9, 2022 – Immersive Labs, the company measuring and improving human cyber capabilities with its Cyber Workforce Resilience platform, today launched the world’s first global analysis of human cyber capabilities.

 The inaugural Cyber Workforce Benchmark report analyzed cyber knowledge, skills and judgment from over half a million exercises and simulations run by more than 2,100 organizations in the last 18 months.
 These were broken down to understand the workforce cyber capabilities of cybersecurity, application security and crisis response teams.
 The research found:

 - Analysis of 35,000 cybersecurity team members inside 400 large organizations reveals it takes over three months (96 days) on average to develop the knowledge, skills and judgment to defend against breaking threats, except with Log4j.
 Infrastructure and transport are the two slowest sectors, taking an average of more than four months (137 days) to ensure skills development after a threat emerges.
 A long lag in human capabilities contrasts significantly with the widely accepted need for swift technical remediation.
 Government cybersecurity bodies, for example, suggest patching as quickly as 48 hours after a vulnerability emerges.
 Log4j was an exception to this rule, with cybersecurity teams developing human capabilities within just two days.